Ever since the first iPhone release, there have been ever-growing numbers of fitness, health, and diet tracking apps.

 Having this full understanding of what you’re eating allows you to make healthy lifestyle changes that you can actually measure.

-And the app makes it easier for you to keep track of what you eat by showing you exactly what your calorie intake is.
+And the app supports and makes it easier for you to keep track of what you eat by showing you exactly what your calorie intake is.

 2. Food Database